-Although there is a growing literature on the development of ally behavior, 30-31 the specific question of how college men develop into women's social justice allies in ending violence has rarely been asked.
-This research suggests that an important first step may be to increase men's accurate perceptions of women's and more so other men's attitudes and behaviors toward sexual violence against women, using the social norms approach.
+Although there is a growing literature on the development of ally behavior,^{32,33} the specific question of how college men develop into women's social justice allies in ending violence has rarely been asked.
+This research suggests that an important first step may be to increase men's accurate perceptions of women's and, more so, other men's attitudes and behaviors toward sexual violence against women through the social norms approach.
 Then, in conjunction with other individual and environmental interventions, men may be empowered to act in congruence with their values.

-While we must always address the harmful attitudes and coercive behaviors that lend support to sexual violence, 32-34 this study suggests that advocates can also strengthen the already existent (majority) culture-which is more accurately defined as being healthy and supportive of reducing acts of violence.
-This paradigm shift could be the difference between seeing the work of rape prevention as an overwhelming uphill struggle and seeing it as an energized social movement.
+Although we must always address the harmful attitudes and coercive behaviors that lend support to sexual violence, 7,34 we believe that the findings from this study suggest that advocates can also strengthen the already existent

+(majority) culture-which is more accurately defined as being healthy and supportive of reducing acts of violence.
+This paradigm shift could be the difference between seeing the work of rape prevention as an overwhelmingly uphill struggle and seeing it as an energized social movement.

 A focus on men's personal willingness to act in the face of sexual violence, when reinforced by their more accurate perceptions of other men's and women's beliefs and behaviors, is clearly underrepresented in the research literature.
-This study proposes that campus social norms interventions to prevent sexual violence can be an important component of strengthening men's willingness to intervene against the harmful behavior of other men.
-In view of the fact that this research represents findings from only one study on one campus, we have to be cautious about overgeneralizing these results.
-Research employing larger samples from diverse campus populations, with higher return rates, is needed in order to increase our confidence in the utility and reliability of these results.
-We also need research that uses broader measures of violence beyond the basic items of "importance of consent" and "willingness to intervene" utilized in this study.
-Nevertheless, our findings do support the hypothesis that accurate normative data, which counters the misperception of rape-supportive environments, can be a critical part of comprehensive sexual assault prevention efforts-including legal, judicial, consciousness-raising, skills building, and more advanced stages of ally building components-that together catalyze and support men's development as women's social justice allies in preventing sexual violence.
+We propose that campus social norms interventions to prevent sexual violence can be an important component of strengthening men's willingness to intervene against the harmful behavior of other men.
+This research represents findings from only one study on one campus, and we are cautious about overgeneralizing our findings; therefore we recommend that others replicate the methods from this study.
+Research employing larger samples from diverse campus populations, with higher return rates, is needed to increase our confidence in these results.
+We also need research that focuses on concerns about violence beyond the "importance of consent" and "willingness to intervene," such as the influence of rape myths, assumptions about sexual activity and sex roles, and understanding of the continuum of sexual violence.
+Nevertheless, our findings do support the hypothesis that accurate normative data, which counters the misperception of rape-supportive environments, can be a critical part of comprehensive sexualassault-prevention efforts, including legal, judicial, consciousness-raising, skills building, and more advanced stages of ally building components, that together catalyze and support men's development as women's social justice allies in preventing sexual violence.